-The weather in Atlanta can change in the blink of an eye.
+The weather in Dallas can change in the blink of an eye.
 That’s why protecting your home from storm, water and fire damage is important.
 In order to really guard yourself against mother nature’s worst then you need to understand the impacts of water damage and how you can protect your home.
 Here are 7 tips for water damage restoration.

 1. Turn Off Electricity & Gas